liquibase/liquibase-contribute-site/docs/extensions/guides/change-types/create.md

 ### Empty Constructor

-Like all Liquibase extensions, your change must have an empty constructor.
+Like most Liquibase extensions, yourchange must have an empty constructor.

 ### generateStatements()